 1. Authors and editors only, books only (including audiobooks).
 There will be another thread for other stuff, later in the week.
 Any type of book is fine: Fiction, non-fiction, graphic novels, etc. If you are not the author/editor of the book you’re posting about, don’t post.
 This is for authors and editors only.

-2. For printed books, they must be currently in print (i.e., published before 12/31/13) and available on a returnable basis at bookstores and at the following three online bookstores: Amazon, Barnes & Noble, Powell’s.
+2. For printed books, they must be currently in print (i.e., published before 12/31/14) and available on a returnable basis at bookstores and at the following three online bookstores: Amazon, Barnes & Noble, Powell’s.
 This is so people can find your book when they go looking for it.
 For audiobooks, they must be professionally published (no self-produced, self-published audiobooks) and at least available through Amazon/Audible.
-If your book isn’t available as described, wait for the shopping guide for non-traditional books, which will go up tomorrow.
+If your book isn’t available as described, or if you’re not sure, wait for the shopping guide for non-traditional books, which will go up tomorrow.

 3. One post per author.
 In that post, you can list whatever books of yours you like (as long as it meets the criteria in point 2), but allow me to suggest you focus on your most recent book.
 Note also that the majority of Whatever’s readership is in the US/Canada, so I suggest focusing on books currently available in North America.